Revision rhinoplasty

 Aesthetic and reconstructive nose surgery

-What is secondary rhinoplasty?
+What is revision or secondary rhinoplasty?

 Revision rhinoplasty is a surgical technique that modifies the nose of a person who has already undergone rhinoplasty.